Iicytower/obj-valid/README.md

 This package can check is your object has correct structure without using typescript.
 As you know after transpilation interfaces disappear.
 If you want to check object structure on production or in clean javascript you can use this package.

-## Instalation
+## Installation

 `npm i isObjectHasCorrectStructure`

 ## Usage

-You have three way to use it:
+You have three options to use it:

 ### 1. You can use functions.